basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 If you're using Riak Search, the list of inputs can also [[reference a search query|Riak-Search---Querying#Querying-Integrated-with-Map-Reduce]] to be used as inputs.

-If you've enabled Secondary Indexes, the list of inputs can also [[reference a Secondary Index query|Secondary-Indexes#Examples]].
+If you've enabled Secondary Indexes, the list of inputs can also [[reference a Secondary Index query|Using Secondary Indexes#Examples]].

 #### Query